 There is also some boat / jet-ski coverage.
 Its one of the few places where you cant really see the boat.

 Bermuda uses a single yellow divider line, and occasionally uses a white shoulder line.
+There occasionally can be a white divider in the middle, however this is more rare than the yellow.
 Sometimes the yellow divider is extremely faded, but its definitely there.

 Bermuda uses a mix of Western Hemisphere and Eastern Hemisphere signs.
 There is not a white rim around most of their signs (excluding stop signs) and the signs feel a bit British.